gruenheit/gruenheit.github.io/index.md

 <a href="https://en.wikipedia.org/wiki/Moin"><b>Moin</b></a> from Kiel,
 so here are some notes about me.

-I try to avoid Google and it's <a href="https://www.wired.co.uk/article/how-to-delete-google-search-history-tracking" title="Take back control of all the personal data Google stores about you with our easy-to-follow security tips">tracking</a>, therefore I recommend to use <a href="https://suche.honigdachse.de/" title="https://www.honigdachse.de/dienste#suchmaschine">searchx</a> and <a href="https://about.qwant.com/" title="https://www.honigdachse.de/dienste#suchmaschine">qwant.com</a> as privacy enhanced search engines.
+I try to avoid Google and it's <a href="https://www.wired.co.uk/article/how-to-delete-google-search-history-tracking" title="Take back control of all the personal data Google stores about you with our easy-to-follow security tips">tracking</a>, therefore I recommend to use <a href="https://suche.honigdachse.de/" title="https://www.honigdachse.de/dienste#suchmaschine">searchx</a> and <a href="https://about.qwant.com/" title="https://www.honigdachse.de/dienste#suchmaschine">qwant.com</a> as privacy enhanced metasearch engines.

 You find my current stuff on <a href="https://plexa.de" title="my personal scrapbook">plexa.de</a> and <a href="https://GR3N.de" title="my links and issues - new edition">GR3N</a> or you just follow me on <a href="https://twitter.com/gruenheit" title="@gruenheit">twitter</a>.